evensolberg/fitutils/fitrename/README.md

 For example,

-`fitrename *.fit -p "%year-%month-%day %hour.%minute.%second %activity %duration-minutes.%duration-seconds"`
+`fitrename *.fit -p "%year-%month-%day %hour.%minute.%second %activity %duration"`

-will rename the file based on the date and time when the activity started, the activity name, and the duration in minutes and seconds.
+will rename the file based on the date and time when the activity started, the activity name, and the duration in seconds.
 This may yield something like:

-`2022-02-10 06.50.10 Indoor Rowing 30.04.fit`
+`2022-02-10 06.50.10 Indoor Rowing 1200.fit`

 ## Command Line Flags